-- 1. Increase the size of the diesel generators and development of a Generator Probability Analysis to calculate the probability of electrical failure and the associated impact to the pump station. - 2.
-Modify the 2nd floor of the switchgear building to provide new office space that meets the requirements of the Americans with Disabilities Act (ADA). - 3.
-The existing sewer heat exchangers are aged.
-Therefore, refurbishment of sewage heat exchangers to provide cooling of the new generators have been added to the scope. - 4.
-Prepare a three dimensional (3D) analytical model of the proposed ventilation system of the new generator building. - 5.
-Relocate existing fiber optic and conduits that are conflicting with the new generator building. - 6.
-Modify the existing engine room to house variable frequency drives that will control two new 2250 horsepower motors. - 7.
-Modify the existing medium voltage switchgear for high resistance grounding to minimize arc flash. - 8.
-Replace the existing landscaping at the station with drought tolerant landscaping to conserve water and reduce maintenance costs.
+- 1. Increase the size of the diesel generators and development of Generator Probability Analysis to calculate the probability of electrical failure and the associated impact to the pump station. - 2.
+Modification of 2nd floor of switch gear building to provide new office space that meets the American Disability Act(ADA) - 3.
+The existing sewer heat exchangers are aged and therefore refurbishment of sewage heat exchangers to provide cooling of the new generators has been added to the scope. - 4.
+A three dimensional (3D) analytical model of the proposed ventilation system of the new generator building. - 5.
+Relocation of existing fiber optic and conduits that transmit data to the communication center because they are on the way of the new generator building footprint. - 6.
+Modification of the existing engine room to house variable frequency drives that will control two new 2250 horsepower motors. - 7.
+Modification of the existing medium voltage switchgear for high resistance grounding to minimize arc flash. - 8.
+In order to conserve water and save on maintenance cost, change the landscaping at the site to drought tolerance type of landscaping.

-Design is scheduled to be completed April 13, 2015.
-Construction to start November 9, 2016 and construction to be completed on March 18, 2019.
+Design is scheduled to be completed April 13, 2015, Construction to start November 9, 2016 and Construction to be completed on March 18, 2019.